-- 25. Coca-Cola manufactures, markets, and sells beverages, including bottled water, in the United States under several brand names, including Dasani. - 26.
-BTB manufactures, markets, and sells beverages, including bottled water, in the United States under several brand names, including Arrowhead, Poland Springs, Ozarka, and Deer Park.
+- 28. Coca-Cola manufactures, markets, and sells beverages, including bottled water, in the United States under several brand names, including Dasani. - 29.
+BTB manufactures, markets, and sells beverages, including bottled water, in the United States under several brand names, including Arrowhead, Poland Springs, Ozarka, and Deer Park. - 30.
+Niagara manufactures, markets, and sells beverages, including bottled water, in the United States under several brand names, including Niagara, Costco Kirkland, Save Mart Sunny Select, and Save Mart Market Essentials.

-- 27. Niagara manufactures, markets, and sells beverages, including bottled water, in the United States under several brand names, including Niagara, Costco Kirkland, Save Mart Sunny Select, and Save Mart Market Essentials. - 28.
-The following brands of bottled water are referred to herein as the "Products": Dasani, Arrowhead, Poland Springs, Ozarka, Deer Park, Niagara, Costco Kirkland, Save Mart Sunny Select, and Save Mart Market Essentials. - 29.
+- 31. The following brands of bottled water are referred to herein as the "Products": Dasani, Arrowhead, Poland Springs, Ozarka, Deer Park, Niagara, Costco Kirkland, Save Mart Sunny Select, and Save Mart Market Essentials. - 32.
 Each of the Products has three basic plastic components: the bottle, the bottle cap, and the label that is wrapped around the bottle.
 The bottles are made of polyethylene terephthalate (PET, #1 plastic).
 The Products' bottle caps are made of polypropylene (PP, # 5 plastic) or high-density polyethylene (HDPE, #2 plastic).
-The Products' labels are made from biaxially oriented polypropylene (BOPP), a form of PP. - 30.
-Throughout the class period, Defendants have consistently marketed on the Products' packages that they are "100% RECYCLABLE" as shown in the following images. - 31.
+The Products' labels are made from biaxially oriented polypropylene (BOPP) and/or other forms of PP film. - 33.
+Throughout the class period, Defendants have consistently labeled the Products as "100% RECYCLABLE" as shown in the following images. - 34.
 Dasani:

-32. Arrowhead:
+35. Arrowhead: